It’s officially springtime in Memphis, and we’re really feelin’ this weather!

 - Location: Click here for directions to the park.

-Besides the Greenline, Shelby Farms Park is home to over 40 miles of paved and unpaved trails.
-These trails run through the entire park, giving hikers a chance to explore everything the park has to offer, from lakes to woods to fields.
-While the unpaved trails may be a little harder to navigate, one of the park’s varied-length walkways is sure to be just the journey you’re looking for.
-Don’t forget to pack a lunch to eat at one of the park’s numerous pavilions.
+And speaking of Shelby Farms Park, she’s our city’s largest park and is home to over 40 miles of both paved and unpaved trails.
+These trails give hikers a chance to explore everything the park has to offer, from lakes to woods to fields.
+While the unpaved trails may be a little harder to navigate, any one of the park’s walkways is sure to provide just the journey you’ve been looking for.
+Pro Tip: Pack a lunch to eat at one of the park’s many pavilions.